Electrical Engineering (EE)

 Topic 4: VLSI Performance Analysis and Optimization.
 Delay models, delay calculation, signal integrity effects, timing analysis, performance variability, performance optimization, and delay test.

 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5343.
 Intelligent Control and Robotics.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 Study of artificial neural networks control, knowledge-based control, and fuzzy-logic control.
 Analytical techniques and fundamental principles of robotics; dynamics of robot arms, motion control, robot sensing, and robot intelligence.
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.

 EE 5353.
 Topics in Multimedia Signal Processing.
 (3-0) 3 Credit Hours.